 The Bas-Rhin region of Alsace features the attractive city of Strasbourg, numerous picture-postcard villages, and several dramatically located hilltop castles - a region to to discover!

-The climate here is almost 'continental' with hot summers and dry, cold winters and there is much to enjoy, with an interesting mix of vineyards and rolling countryside, historical monuments and villages of half-timbered houses painted in the bright colours unique to Alsace and that give the region its special character.
+The climate here is almost 'continental' with hot summers and dry, cold winters and there is much to enjoy, with an interesting mix of vineyards, rolling countryside and forests, historical monuments and villages of half-timbered houses painted in the bright colours unique to Alsace and that give the region its special character.

-Strasbourg and the north
+Strasbourg and the northern Bas-Rhin

 Selestat and southern Bas-Rhin